 I guess it’s all about faith.
 Do you have faith that the body can actually heal or do you think that’s only for other people?
 Do you have faith that you can actually can touch your head to your knee in Standing Head to Knee Pose, or is that only for the very best yogis?
 Faith in yourself and the workings of the Universe can take you to new places, but you must allow it to happen.
 Wanting things to happen is a very different thing.

-The Universe and life in general is always trying to bring you the best of everything, it’s just that sometimes our thoughts and beliefs get in the way.
-When you truly start to realize that some of the long held “truths” we hold in our head about ourselves are not true at all, you can start breaking down these barriers and reach for a new frontier in your life, in your practice, and in every interaction that takes place between you and others.
-Anything is possible….but you have to truly believe it, allow it to come to be, and have faith that its already making its way into your life.
+The Universe is always trying to bring you the best of everything, it’s just that sometimes your thoughts and beliefs get in the way.
+When you start to realize that some of the long held “truths” you hold in your head about yourself are not true at all, you can start breaking down barriers and reach for a new frontier in your life, in your yoga practice, and in every interaction that takes place between you and others.
+Anything is possible…but you have to believe it, allow it to come to be, and have faith that its already making its way into your life.

 Dream on yogis, keep the faith, and create the life you were meant to live.